-We must take any problem between children and dogs extremely seriously.
+We must take any problem between children and dogs with extreme seriousness.
 Best of all, we should set preventative measures into action before accidents happen.
 Allow me to be blunt: when a dog bites a child, it is always the adults’ responsibility.
 If a child and a dog misunderstand each other so blatantly, it is because we (adults) have failed.
 We haven’t been good enough in explaining to the child how dogs understand our behavior; and we have been irresponsible dog owners, as we should have taught our dogs to respect a child always and unconditionally.
 Subsequent apologies and explanations are useless.

 A child must never pay the price for her parents’ ignorance and the dog owners’ negligence—nor must a dog.
 Period.

-Even if you are not a parent, and you are not planning to be, you must teach your dog to accept children and to behave properly in their presence.
+Even if you are not a parent, and you are not planning to be, you must teach your dog to accept children and to behave well in their presence.
 We should regard every child as our own, our priority to protect them all.
 A bitten child is a mark of shame for all of us, dog owners.

 Daniel and Rassi doing scent detection in 1997.
 Scent detection games are excellent to teach children and dogs to work together.